GUIDE ON KWIHALA CAMP IN TANZANIA

 Cyril Christo & Marie Wilkinson, Conservation Photographers, Authors & Wildlife Documentary Producers - USA

-SAFARI TRIP IDEA FOR KWIHALA CAMP IN RUAHA TANZANIA
+SAFARI BOOKING TRIP IDEA FOR KWIHALA CAMP IN RUAHA TANZANIA

 When staying at Kwihala Camp in Ruaha, we recommend combining it with offbeat parks in Southern and Western Tanzania such as Selous or Katavi ending with a chimpanzee trekking safari at Gombe or Mahale.